Non-linear realizations and invariant action principles in higher gauge theory: Non-linear realizations and FDAs

 where the $\left( p+1\right) $-form

 satisfies $\nabla\Omega^{i}=0$.
-The requirement of covariant closure classifies the cocycles of a Lie algebra in Chevalley--Eilenberg cohomology classes, consisting in forms that are covariatly closed but not covariantly exact.
+The requirement of covariant closure classifies the cocycles of a Lie algebra in Chevalley--Eilenberg cohomology classes, consisting of forms that are covariatly closed but not covariantly exact.
 Thus, two cocycles belong to the same class if they differ in a covariatly closed form.
-Consequently, two FDAs carrying cocycles belonging to the same cohomology class are considered equivalent, since one can be obtained from the other through a redefinition of the Maurer--Cart\'{a}n potentials.
+Consequently, two FDAs carrying cocycles belonging to the same cohomology class are considered equivalent, since one can be obtained from the other one through a redefinition of the Maurer--Cartan potentials.